 Measurements of length, height, weight, and volume should be reported in metric units (meter, kilogram, or liter) or their decimal multiples.
 Temperatures should be in degrees Celsius, blood pressures should be in millimeter of mercury.
 Authors should report laboratory information in both local and the International System of Units (SI).
 Drug concentrations may be reported in either SI or mass units, but the alternative should be provided in parentheses where appropriate.

 Use only standard abbreviations; use of nonstandard abbreviations can be confusing to readers.
 Avoid abbreviations in the title of the manuscript.
 The spelled-out abbreviation followed by the abbreviation in parenthesis should be used on first mention unless the abbreviation is a standard unit of measurement.

-All forms of support, including individual technical support or material support must be acknowledged in the author's footnote before the references.
+All forms of support, including individual technical support, material support, funding agency and grant number must be acknowledged in the author’s footnote before the references.